 Problem is often that when you change gear, three heavy duty motors operate for a fraction of a second.
 This drops the battery voltage momentarily and upsets the engine ECU - and maybe then the gear change misses the very small time window.
-So everything has to be perfect.
+So everything has to be perfect - especially the battery.

 If the problem continues then you may need to disconnect every plug and socket in the clutch and gear actuator circuits as the contacts can corrode inside.

 These autos are fine - except that very occasionally in hot weather and heavy traffic with a lot of stop/start driving they will bring up a snowflake.
 The "cure" then is to wait up to 15 minutes and all will be well.

 The paliative is to flick the gear into neutral at any long stop (like traffic lights) and the problem seems to go away.

 Cause is possibly the gearbox ECU overheating (mounted on the side of the gearbox) under exceptional circumstances.
 With many thousands of these gearboxes on other Citroen and Peugeot cars, it is not unreasonable for one or two to give problems in abnormal conditions.
 Mine has never given any problem.

 After removing the air silencer box and pipe to the air filter, Vivian Carelse has taken the ECU off the gearbox and moved it up to between the radiator and battery box.
 Wires are long enough without disconnecting it.
 It now needs a bracket to mount it on the battery box.